mitramir55/Recommender-systems/README.md

 * I did not remove any stopwords
 *Overall we have projects_df, donor_profile_df, donor_profile_emb

+`Spec.4`

+In here, I couldn't give any unseen projects to our model.
+So I checked and filtered the projects so the model sees the project at least once in the training set.

 ### <span style="color:lightgreen">Things to be changed/proposals </span>

 * We could use the last n donations of each user for the test set
+* Add the popular project method.

  *Doing a random split would not be fair, as we could potentially be using a user’s recent reviews for training and earlier reviews for testing.* [link](https://towardsdatascience.com/deep-learning-based-recommender-systems-3d120201db7e)